 Eric creates films that have received numerous awards and been acquired for domestic and international distribution by Miramax, Dream Entertainment, Cinema Management Group, Off the Fence, Independent Lens, and American Masters PBS.
 Eric edited and co-wrote The Breach which premiered at the Galway Film Fleadh 2014 where it won Best International Feature Documentary.
 He edited Eden (2012), which won the Audience Award at SXSW.
 He co-edited Half Life, starring Tom Sizemore, Sarah Habel and Dominic Monaghan, due to release 2016.
 He edited other works including Finding Hillywood (2013), and A Lot Like You (2011) which premiered at SIFF and screened at festivals around the world, winning 6 Best Doc awards, and The Heart of the Game (2005) which premiered at TIFF, was distributed by Miramax.

 Chadd is a composer, musician and sound editor.
-He wrote the music score and edited the sound for the feature documentary Having It All, which was broadcast by Washington's KCTS9 and Oregon Public Broadcasting.
-In his spare time he is also an executive at Microsoft where he is best known for leading innovations in digital media.
+Prior to The Most Dangerous Year, he wrote the musical score and edited the sound for the feature documentary Having It All, which was broadcast by Washington's KCTS network and Oregon Public Broadcasting.
+Chadd also spent many years at Microsoft where he was a Corporate Vice President and a technologist best known for innovations in digital media.

 Aidan is the founder of Gender Diversity, dedicated to providing support and educational services with respect to transgender and gender-diverse children.
 He leads the largest network of parent support groups in the nation and produces the annual international Gender Odyssey conference.
 Key is the co-author of Trans Bodies, Trans Selves (Oxford University Press) and Gender Cognition in Transgender Children (Psychological Science).
 The Greater Seattle Business Association recently honored Key as the Humanitarian of the Year (2016).
 He has often been featured in the national media, including the Oprah Winfrey Show, NPR’s Diane Rehm Show, Al Jazeera America, Larry King Live and Fresh Air with Terry Gross.